 The country can be divided up into six distinct regions based on differences in culture and geography.
 Each region requires at least a week to properly visit (aside from Ulaanbaatar).

-Ulaanbaatar is the only real city in Mongolia and is home to over half of the countries population.
+24 – Almost every traveller will begin their adventure in Mongolia’s capital city of Ulaanbaatar: Ulaanbaatar is the only real city in Mongolia and is home to over half of the countries population.
 The city is connected to China and Russia via the Trans-Mongolian Railway and has an international airport.

-Mongolia’s capital is a great place to organize tours into the countryside, visit museums, eat, shop, and chill out after a long journey through the steppe.
+The city is a great place to organize tours into the countryside, visit museums, eat, shop, and chill out after a long journey through the steppe.

 I’ve met a lot of travellers who told me that they hated Ulaanbaatar, but I kinda liked it.
 There are some nice western-style cafes, good restaurants, and some malls if you need to get any gear.